LydiaMT/LydiaMT/README.md

 - 👩🏻‍💼 ➡️ 👩🏻‍💻 I'm a renewable energy Program Manager gone Programmer
 - 🥞 Full stack JavaScript Developer from Seattle
 - 🧘🏻‍♀️ If I'm not coding, I'm probably doing yoga
+- 🎨🖌 [See my portfolio](https://lydiamt.github.io/portfolio/) and learn more about me

 ## Current Tech Toolkit 🧰